How to Apply

 - Complete the Residency Determination Service (RDS) Form.
 The C3 program is available only to students who qualify as North Carolina residents for tuition purposes.
 Click to complete your RDS Form and obtain your Residency Certification Number (RCN).
 You will need your RCN on your C3 application.

-- Complete the C3 application.
-The application is fully online.
+- Complete the C3 application online.
 Each section of the application will automatically save as you complete it, so you do not have to complete the application all at one time.
-All portions of the application must be completed before you can submit the application.
-There is no application fee for the C3 program.

 - Submit your transcript(s).
 You will need to submit an official transcript from your high school and each college or university you have attended.
 Your high school transcript is required only if you are under the age of 21 or have less than 30 transferable college credit hours when you submit your application.
 Transcripts may be uploaded directly to your application, sent electronically from your high school or college, or mailed to the C3 Office.
 If you have international high school or college coursework, click for more information on the additional documents you must provide.

 - Apply to one of our partner community colleges.
-To be eligible for the C3 program, applicants must have applied and been admitted to or be currently enrolled in one of our partner community colleges
+To be eligible for the C3 program, applicants must apply and be admitted to or be currently enrolled in an Associate of Arts, Associate of Science, or Associate of Engineering program at one of our partner community colleges.

 - Check your status.
 You may check the status of your C3 application online.
 You can see what documents we have received or what information may still be missing.
 We will also notify you of your final C3 decision through this account.

 Dates and Deadlines

 |Application Available||November 1|

 |Enrollment Confirmation Deadline||May 1